pedergoodman/weekend-jquery-salary-calculator/Notes.md

 # **GOAL**

 **Required**
-- Take in information from a form
+- ✅Take in information from a form
 - (do i need to save it to a database?) save that info to a database
 - calculate monthly costs for employees
 - If total monthly cost exceeds $20,000, add a red background color to the total monthly cost